As Jazz Fest Looks At 50, What Keeps It Alive?

 In the crowded landscape of American popular music festivals today, Jazz Fest's position is unique.
 Among those in its bracket of economic impact, it is the oldest by decades.
 Its model — multiple music stages supplemented by curated crafts, food, presentations, demonstrations and other non-musical bells and whistles — is the raw template that festivals like Coachella, Lollapalooza, and particularly Bonnaroo (whose founders met as college students in New Orleans) are built on.
 What's remarkable, then, is how Jazz Fest has maintained a certain primacy in a marketplace that, Desert Trip aside, is now geared toward the taste of fans young enough to be the founders' grandkids, while managing to preserve a sense of place-based identity.
 Quint Davis, the festival's longtime producer and director, still refers to performers who aren't from the region — even the ones whose names appear at the very top of the bill — as "guests."

 Davis was still an undergraduate at Tulane University when George Wein hired him to work on the first Jazz Fest.
 "Not enough people realize that the first couple years, it lost money," he says.
-"Fifty thousand dollar of 1970 or '71 or '72 money — that was a lot of money."
+"Fifty thousand dollars of 1970 or '71 or '72 money — that was a lot of money."
 Looking at the success of Woodstock and Monterey Pop a few years prior, Davis wondered if mimicking their approach might do the trick.

 "We just need to go get one of those big rock bands, Zeppelin or something," Davis remembers telling Wein.
 The founder didn't budge.
 "He said, 'Absolutely not: If you do that, then you'll lose the festival forever.
 That's what the festival will be, it'll be a rock festival.
 If you're going to have a family festival, which is what the culture is about, then you need to build that."